LLM-Assisted Web Measurements: LLM Performance Evaluation

+We provide further details on how the evaluation of LLM performance (Section~\ref{sec:classification}) was performed in the subsequent sections.

-\section{LLM Prompts}
+\subsection{LLM Prompts}

-\writtenbyLC{In the following, we report the overall structure used in our prompts, along with an example of the prompt employed to categorize governmental websites that also leverage screenshots.}
+\writtenbyLC{In the following, we report the overall structure used in our prompts, along with an example of the prompt employed to categorize governmental websites.}

-\writtenbyLC{Above is the prompt used to categorize governmental websites, which follows the techniques described in Section~\ref{sec:prompt_design} and uses the same structure that was used for all of our prompts.
-The prompt starts with defining the LLM's role (\textit{persona assignment}~\cite{ParkOCMLB23}), followed by the definition of what the LLM has to categorize.
-It then provides a list of instructions, an example for reference (\textit{one-shot prompting}~\cite{BrownMRSKDNSSAA20}), the desired output format, and the list of websites (with screenshots if required) to be categorized.
-The full list of prompts used can be found in our online repository~\cite{Artifacts}.}
+The prompt shown above is used to categorize governmental websites.
+It follows the prompt design principles described in Section~\ref{sec:prompt_design} and adopts the same general structure used for all prompts in our study, making it easily adaptable to other website classification tasks.
+The prompt begins with a \textit{persona assignment}~\cite{ParkOCMLB23}, defining the role of the LLM.
+It then provides a precise definition of the classification target, which, in this case, is what characterizes a governmental website.
+This is followed by a set of instructions that help the model’s reasoning process, along with an example for reference (\textit{one-shot prompting}~\cite{BrownMRSKDNSSAA20}).
+In our experiments, we noticed that it is important to explicitly instruct the LLM not to modify the provided URL, as detailed in the instructions of the prompt.
+Finally, the prompt includes the website (or list of websites) to be classified and specifies the required output format.
+In our prompts, the expected output is always a JSON dictionary containing two keys: the URL and the corresponding classification result.
+The full list of prompts used can be found in our online repository~\cite{Artifacts}.